That Night with You

 That Night With You is a 1945 American comedy film directed by William A. Seiter and starring Susanna Foster, Franchot Tone and Louise Allbritton.
 Produced and distributed by Universal Pictures, it featured Buster Keaton in a supporting role.
 At one stage the film used the working title Once Upon a Dream.

+Plot

+Ambitious young singer Penny Parker tries to get her big break by pretending to be the daughter of playboy Broadway producer Paul Renaud from one of his former romantic affairs.
+He quickly sees through her lie, but welcomes her into his home anyway.